-Uncertainty of heavy metal emissions from part of the small and medium sized boilers is affected by the fact that YLVA does not include information on abatement techniques for all these boilers.
+Uncertainty of heavy metal emissions from part of the boilers from all capacity ranges is affected by the fact that YLVA does not include information on abatement techniques for all these boilers.
 Emissions from heavy oil fired boilers >1 MW, for which there is no information available on the applied abatement technique, are assumed to be equipped with electrostatic filters.
 Solid fuel boilers > 5 MW are assumed to be equipped with cyclones.
 Other boilers with no information available on the applied abatement technique are calculated as unabated, which may overestimate these emissions.
+With reference to NECD review questions 1A1b-2019-0001 and 1A2f-2019-0001, the current overestimations of Pb emissions in categories 1.A.1.b and 1.A.2.f have not yet been revised in the inventory.
+The overestimations are due to lack of information on abatement techniques for certain plants.
+A more comprehensive update on the missing abatement techniques will be carried out and following this, the necessary recalculations of heavy metal emissions in different categories will be made in submission 2021-2022.